ko-suta/Academic-Website/content/talk/AJBS-2021/index.md

 - market-innovation
 publishDate: "2020-01-01T00:00:00Z"
 slides: []
-summary: Presentation made at the 2021 AJBS Conference.
+summary: Presentation made at the SASE Annual Meeting "Fathomless Futures.
+Algorithmic and Imagined".
 tags: []
-title: Market Valuation of Corporate Technological Assets: The Case of Japan's Institutional Adaptability
+title: The Role of Labor Flexibility in the Pursuit of Innovation Strategies by Established Japanese Companies
 url_code: ""
 url_pdf: ""
 url_slides: "slides/AJBS-2021/AJBS-2021.html"